activebiz/activebiz.github.io/acc/master/AreaMaster.md

 ### Usage

-Area Master is most promotive master which is defined by user.
+Area Master is most premetive master which is defined by user.
 This master is used to create different areas which can be identify geographically.
 It is used while grouping Customers or suppliers into various geographical areas.

 ### Example